HackerHansen/Krunker-color-aimbot/README.md

 ### This is the original.
 Not made by "ZaRes X", his is just this one with the title changed

-A better version of the cheat with more features is also coming, but it will come at a price...
+A better version of the cheat with more features: https://shoppy.gg/@CheetosFTW/groups/4GxiKea